amanuelanteneh/Themes-Configs/README.md

 # Themes-Configs
 My vimrc file configuration and theme I use with vim.
 Theme was desgined to look like the default nano theme for the Ubuntu WSL terminal.
+Also my dark theme for Texstudio LaTeX doc editor.